The Scarcity Doctrine

 The Number

-The 847x surplus is classified within Nexus.
-The Remainder obtained it through Collective intelligence channels.
+The exact 847Ã surplus figure is classified within Nexus as commercially sensitive.
+The Human Remainder obtained it through Collective intelligence channels.
+Nexus has not confirmed or denied the figure.
+The silence is its own data point.

 Blocked Requests